 Running your own business isn’t always easy – especially where accounting is concerned.
 As a business owner, you’ll have a range of reporting regulations and requirements to fulfil for HMRC and Companies House on behalf of your company.
 But what some aspiring self-employed entrepreneurs may not realise is that, when you start your own business, you also need to register for Self Assessment.

-Self-employed sole traders, limited company directors, shareholders and LLP partners are all obligated to send Self Assessment tax returns to HMRC every year – and based on their earnings, most individuals will need to pay Income Tax and National Insurance Contributions on their taxable income.
+Self-employed sole traders, limited company directors, shareholders, and LLP members are all obligated to send Self Assessment tax returns to HMRC every year – and based on their earnings, most individuals will need to pay Income Tax and National Insurance Contributions on their taxable income.

-The amount you owe will vary dramatically depending on how much profit you made the previous tax year.
+The amount you owe will vary dramatically, depending on how much profit you made the previous tax year.
 Fortunately, the UK Government appreciates that running your own business can be expensive.
-That’s why you’re allowed to offset some of your Self Assessment tax bills by claiming a range of business expenses on your annual Income Tax Return.
+That’s why you’re allowed to offset some of these costs by claiming a range of business expenses on your annual Self Assessment tax return.

 1. Office supplies

 If you’re having trouble finding business expenses to claim on your Self Assessment form, you don’t have to look any further than your desk.

 HMRC will allow you to claim a range of expenses pertaining to office supplies, including:

 - A fax machine